amoccia/CryptoScamHunter/README.md

 # CryptoScamHunter

-Our project was born with the aim of preventing online fraud based on cryptocurrencies by investigating and tracking websites that cheat holders.
+Our project was born with the aim of making crypto-financial environment a safer place, For this reason we are activily investigating and tracking websites that cheat crypto-holders.
-We are activily researching for new frauds and scammers.

 ---